yahluo-dev/imap-client-isa/README.md

 Author: *Iaroslav Vasilevskii* (xvasil10)
-Made as an assignment part of ISA in winter semester of 2024/25
+Made as an assignment part of ISA in winter semester of 2024/25 Final version of the project submitted on 18.11.2024

 ## Introduction

-**imapcl** is an IMAP4rev1[RFC3501] client that I am working on as an assignment in my network applications and administration course.
+**imapcl** is an IMAP4rev1[RFC3501] client able to fetch messages from a server.
 Besides plain-text communication, it also supports communication secured by TLS with the help of the OpenSSL library.

 *More detailed information about the project is available in manual.pdf*

 *Extensions:*
 - Interactive mode

-*File list*

-- *Makefile* - Makefile managing the build process
-- *receiver.hpp*, *receiver.cpp* - Class implementing asynchronous receipt of messages
-- *tls_receiver.hpp*, *tls_receiver.cpp* - A subclass of \texttt{Receiver} supporting TLS
-- *command.hpp*, *command.cpp* - Command class representing commands sent by the user
-- _fnv.hpp_, _fnv.cpp_ - Fowler-Noll-Vo\cite{eastlake-fnv-29} hashing function class for creating unique filenames
-- _logger.hpp_, _logger.cpp_ - Class implementing logging capabilities with adjustable logging level
-- _main.hpp_, _main.cpp_ - Main function and argument parsing
-- *parser_logger.hpp*, *parser_logger.cpp* - Logger subclass for the recursive descent parser
-- _response.hpp_, _response.cpp_ - Response class representing messages sent by the server
-- *response_parser.hpp*, *response_parser.cpp* - Class for parsing server response data
-- *server.hpp*, _server.cpp_ - Class initializing the socket and managing message sending
-- *tls_server.hpp*, *tls_server.cpp* - Server subclass adding SSL/TLS initialization and management
-- _session.hpp_, _session.cpp_ - Class managing user actions on a high level
-- _client.hpp_, _client.cpp_ - A class implementing a REPL to interact with the user in interactive mode.
-- *imf_message.hpp*, *imf_message.cpp* - A class implementing parsing of some components of a message in IMF format.
-- *test/* - Directory with test files, further documented in \textit{Testing}.

 ### Theory